Our Genealogical Helper for Frewsburg ...

 The official website for Chautauqua County

-The Panormaio website contains photo collections that might contain pictures for the area around Frewsburg:
+The Panormaio photo collection may have pictures for the area around Frewsburg:

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Frewsburg.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Frewsburg
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Frewsburg

 Our distance measurements begin at a specific point in Frewsburg.
 The point that we are using is located at these GPS coordinates - Latitude: 42.0545, Longitude: -79.1581 [Map].
 The coordinates for Frewsburg have been provided by the Geographic Names Information System (GNIS).